StudentLogan/buttonGame2019/README.md

 3. Copy/paste in your code

-4. Press the green "Commit Changes" button at the bottom of the screen
+4. Press the green "Propose File Change" button at the bottom of the screen

 5. Repeats steps 2-4 for other files, if necessary.

-6. Submit a "Pull Request"
+6. Click the "Create Pull Request" button